dieg0o37/LLM-trading-bot/README.md

   *today*.
 Their 15-year histories look excellent partly because of how they were selected.
 - **Point-in-time metrics only.** The model sees today's values, not how they evolved, so it cannot see a metric deteriorating.
+Calendar-year returns are the one partial exception — they do show a multi-year trajectory.
 - **News sentiment is a vendor black box.** Alpha Vantage's scoring method is undisclosed; the prompt tells the model to treat it as weak evidence.
 - **`avg_cost` is not tax-aware** and there is no realised-P&L ledger.